Parametric evolution, addition of boundstates and generalised Lax hierarchies: Green's function hierarchy and time evolution

 $\bullet${\it This result is valid in general and this time evolution equation for $U$ in terms of the $[G]$ hierarchy exists for all potentials including the special case of $U_0=0$.
 In this new evolution equation $G_j$ plays the same role as $L_j$ does in the Lax hierarchy.} It is possible that other choices of $[\alpha_k]$ may exist for which the weighted sum $\sum\alpha_k\psi_k^2$ may represent a useful physical quantity.

-In this paper we have shown that the methods used to establish the time evolution of the reflectionless potentials of the KdV equation can be extended to derive a parametric evolution equation for general potentials which is diffrent from that of the Lax-KdV hierarchy.
-We have identified a generalised Lax hierarchy of functions and derived a new type of implicitly non-linear time evolution equation for general potentials which produces a (unitary?) time evolution of the eigenstates of the Schroedinger equation for the potential.
+In this paper we have shown that the methods used to establish the time evolution of the reflectionless potentials of the KdV equation can be extended to derive a parametric evolution equation for general potentials which is different from that of the Lax-KdV hierarchy.
+We have identified a generalized Lax hierarchy of functions and derived a new type of implicitly non-linear time evolution equation for general potentials which produces a (unitary?) time evolution of the eigenstates of the Schr{\"{o}}dinger equation for the potential.